Skip to content

 The device backend starts with Phoenix, a real-time communication channel that’s built in Elixir.
 Phoenix harnesses Elixir’s advantages for fast, concurrent Pub/Sub messaging that sends data back and forth from our devices via the AWS IoT Core service.
 Another main benefit of Phoenix is its thoughtful logging capabilities.

 Phoenix, in turn, forms the backbone for our next (and arguably most important) backend service: NervesHub.
-Co-authored by Very’s Justin Schneck, this server enables us to push out over-the-air firmware updates securely and efficiently.
+This server enables us to push out over-the-air firmware updates securely and efficiently.

 Finally, we arrive at the top of the stack, the applications running on top of our servers.
 These span a wide gamut: data processing, predictive maintenance monitoring, user interfaces, internal storage protocols, and much, much more.